pachyderm/pachyderm/doc/docs/master/how-tos/pipeline-operations/delete-pipeline.md

 When you delete a pipeline, all attributes, such as the output repository and the job history is deleted as well.
-You can use the `--keep repo` flag that preserves the output repo with all its branches and provenance.
+You can use the `--keep-repo` flag that preserves the output repo with all its branches and provenance.
 Only the information about the pipeline history itself is erased.
 Later, you can recreate the pipeline by using the `pachctl create pipeline` command.
 If the output repository by the same